Visiting Cornwall in March

+Cornwall is bursting with gardens, from tropical terrain leading to secret beaches, Japanese gardens with tranquil ponds, and richly planted allotments seeped in heritage.
+Spring is the best time to visit, just as the first buds are coming to life and the landscape becomes dotted with bursts of colour.
+Try Trebah, The Lost Gardens of Heligan or Glendurgan to watch in awe as nature awakes for a new year.
 According to Great Gardens of Cornwall, spring in Cornwall is officially announced when all seven Champion Magnolia trees have at least 50 blooms each.
-The trees are spread out across some of Cornwall's finest gardens, some of which are owned by the National Trust’s.
+The trees are spread out across some of Cornwall's finest gardens, some of which are owned by the National Trust.
 Visit them and let us know when spring has sprung.

 Any proper Cornishman will know Saturday 5 March marks St Piran’s Day, the patron saint of Cornwall and tin miners.
-Join in the spirit of things with one of the county’s many town processions, or make the pilgrimage to Perranporth where St Piran supposedly first set foot.
+Join in the spirit of things with one of the county’s many town processions, celebrate with a proper Cornish feast of freshly caught seafood, or make the pilgrimage to Perranporth where St Piran supposedly first set foot.

 The Olympics of the Oggy!
 Professional and amateur competitors from all over the world come to the Eden Project to celebrate the traditional Cornish pasty (potato, swede, onion and beef only please) - and the more unusual varieties - in the World Pasty Championships.
 Tuck into one yourself, enjoying the flaky pastry and creamy fillings, before wandering the rest of the Eden Project and taking in its picturesque gardens which will be slowly blooming to life.

 Spring Flower Shows